Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build-maintenance.typ

 #colbreak()

 = 2024/12/31
-Since the intake motor and gear were cantilevered, the motor was loosening as we used the intake, harming the intake’s performance.
+Since the intake motor and gear were cantilevered, the motor was loosening as we used the intake, harming the intake's performance.
 To fix this, we replaced the motor and ziptied it down.

 == Delegation
 #delegation(
   recurring: [
     - *Inventory*: Eric
     - *Manufacturing*: Eric
     - *Oversight & Quality Control*: Eric
     - *Initial Testing*: Eric
   ],
   today: [
-    - Troubleshoot the problem with the intake’s motor: the whole team
+    - Troubleshoot the problem with the intake's motor: the whole team
-    - Troubleshoot the intake’s motor: Eric
+    - Troubleshoot the intake's motor: Eric
     - Replace the intake motor: Eric
   ]
 )